microsoft/FactoryOrchestrator/README.md

 ## Debugging

 Run _FactoryOrchestratorApp (Universal Windows)_ and _FactoryOrchestratorService_ in separate Visual Studio 2019+ instances.
 This will allow the app and the service to communicate with each other.
-Even if you are coding for just the app, you generally need to run the service so the app has something to connect to.
-The service must be run as administrator.

-At the moment, running either the app or service under a debugger will cause exceptions to be thrown related to certain registry keys (ex: GetOEMVersionString()), but all exceptions are caught and will not result in a crash.
-This is because they try to access registry keys specific to a Microsoft internal product.
-You can routinely skip over these exceptions when they occur or disable them.

 ## Versioning